GregTheMadMonk/tnl-noa/Documentation/Tutorials/Solvers/ODE/tutorial_ODE_solvers.md

 \include StaticODESolver-SineExample.out

+And the graph of the solution looks as follows:

+\image{inline} html StaticODESolver-SineExample.png "Solution of the scalar ODE problem"

 In the next example, we demonstrate use of the static ODE solver to solve a system of ODEs, namely the [Lorenz system](https://en.wikipedia.org/wiki/Lorenz_system) which reads as:

 \f[ \frac{dx}{dt} = \sigma( x - y),\ \rm{ on }\ (0,T) \f]